 b) The estimated slope of the model suggests that as serum CRP levels increase by each 1 mg/L, we estimate the mean serum fibrinogen level to increase by 5.251 mg/dL (95% CI 4.604 – 5.898 mg/dL).

 c) Based on this linear regression model, we estimate that when the serum CRP level is 0 mg/L the mean serum fibrinogen level is 304.0 mg/dL and, as the serum CRP level increases by 1 mg/L, the mean serum fibrinogen level increases by 5.351 mg/dL.
-The 95% confidence intervals indicate that we would not be surprised if the true mean fibrinogen level at a CRP of 0 mg/L were between 301.5 and 306.5 mg/dL and if the true difference of mean serum fibrinogen across groups differing by 1 mg/L were between 4.604 and 5.898 mg/dL.
+The 95% confidence intervals indicate that we would not be surprised if the true mean fibrinogen level at a CRP of 0 mg/L were between 301.5 and 306.5 mg/dL and if the true difference of mean serum fibrinogen across groups differing by 1 mg/L CRP were between 4.604 and 5.898 mg/dL.
 The p-value of <0.0001 indicates that we can reject the null hypothesis that there is not a linear association between serum CRP and serum fibrinogen levels.

 d) See Table 1